 Sustainability is important.
 Healthy living is important.
 All Japanese yakisugi comes from forests that have been carefully planted and harvested for many generations.
 Wood siding ranks number one for sustainability among all exterior cladding material options.
 What's more: two kilograms of carbon are captured for every kilogram of lumber produced.

 Yakisugi heat treatment improves long term durability and negates the need for painting or oiling.
 This means that it is a less energy-intense material than regular wood siding.
 Wood siding has 15 times the insulative value of cement board.
 Not to mention the porous species absorbs and expels moisture to moderate weather fluctuation, lowering energy consumption.
 Non-toxic natural oil finishes don’t stink and don’t off-gas harmful chemicals.
 Exposed soot absorbs impurities in the air.

 Yakisugi is a unique material with benefits beyond beauty.
 At Nakamoto Forestry we’re obviously biased, but we know our industry niche very well.
 We are confident that wholesome natural materials are always the best choice, and we are dedicated to our customers' health, value, and the planet.
-Next time you’re planning a project think about using yakisugi as your siding or paneling material.
+Next time you’re planning a project we hope that you consider using yakisugi as your exterior wood siding material.